-This was the first time since college I would be getting tax money back.
-In fact, as a small business owner, one of the harsh realities is that getting more than a few bucks refunded on my tax return is almost impossible.
+This was the first time since college I would be getting some serious tax money back.
+In fact, as a small-business owner, one of the harsh realities is that getting more than a few bucks refunded on my tax return is almost impossible.

-But this year, we had some things in our favor: a newborn and the requisite medical bills.
-Having a child increases a standard deduction for the head of household by nearly $3,000, and the Child Tax Credit reduces one's tax burden by $1,000.
+But that year, we had some things in our favor: a newborn and the requisite medical bills.
+The Child Tax Credit reduces one’s tax burden by $2,000.

-CNN Money reports that 13.2 percent of those receiving a tax refund will use it to make a major purchase and 29.7 percent use it for everyday expenses like groceries and gas.
+About 9 percent of those receiving a tax refund will use it to make a major purchase, and 22 percent intend to spend it on everyday expenses like groceries and gas, according to the National Retail Federation.

-However, we’re taking a different approach I call the “We Didn’t Actually Get a Tax Refund” method.
+However, we’re taking a different spending approach that I call the “We Didn’t Actually Get a Tax Refund” method.

 Here’s how it works: